hangbogu/CMPE130/README.md

 A spellchecker implemented through a ternary directed acyclic word graph dictionary.

 ## Installation ##
-To run the program at the command line: g++ TernaryDagDictionaryMain.cpp TernaryDagDictionary.cpp -lcurl
+To compile the program at the command line:

+g++ TernaryDagDictionaryMain.cpp TernaryDagDictionary.cpp -lcurl

+To run the program:

 ./a.out